ksuushkin/voinova-test-for-kaspersky/README.md

 # voinova-test-for-kaspersky

-This is my tesk task for Kaspersky Lab
+This is my tesk task for Kaspersky Lab.

 Download it and open index.html directly, no need to compile sass.

 Requirements